cmc-labo/jllm/README.md

 ## Notes

 - The registry file lives at `~/.local-llm/models.json` and persists across sessions.
+All Modelfile parameters (`temperature`, `num_predict`, `num_ctx`, `num_threads`, system prompt) are stored here as part of each model's entry.
 - The API server uses the JDK's built-in `com.sun.net.httpserver.HttpServer` — no extra HTTP framework dependency.
-- Chat prompts are formatted using [ChatML](https://github.com/openai/openai-python/blob/release-v0.28.0/chatml.md), which is compatible with most modern GGUF models.
+- Chat prompts are formatted using [ChatML](https://github.com/openai/openai-python/blob/release-v0.28.0/chatml.md).
+A model's Modelfile `SYSTEM` prompt is injected as a `system` turn at the start of every chat — unless the request already includes a `system` role message, in which case the request takes precedence.
 - Logging goes through SLF4J ([Logback](https://logback.qos.ch/) by default, see `src/main/resources/logback.xml`); this includes llama.cpp/ggml's own native log output (see [Native log output](#native-log-output) below).

 ## JNI Binding (`dev.localllm.jni`)